 Almost everyone uses mobile phones these days, so what is the point of a landline?
 If you prefer to eschew the legacy phone, Virgin Media offers fibre broadband for households that don't require a landline.

 Alternatively, you might consider a 4G broadband provider.
-These are more likely to be found in London, where Three provides unlimited 40Mb packages.
+Both EE and Three offer 4G for home broadband, though only Three provides unlimited data packages.
 However, this might be too slow for your requirements.